Brooklyn Weather Forecast - NewsBreak

 Brooklyn Weather Forecast

-BROOKLYN, MI(Updated at 8am ET)Here's your weather forecast for the next four days.
+BROOKLYN, NY(Updated at 8am ET)Here's your weather forecast for the next four days.

 Mostly sunny during the day; while partly cloudy overnight